DermotR/dsr-dev-process/docs/dsr-process-detailed.md

 This document outlines a comprehensive, iterative approach to software development that leverages Large Language Models (LLMs) at each stage of the process.
 The dsr-dev-proc methodology emphasizes thorough documentation, visual modeling, and continuous refinement to build high-quality software systems.

+> **Key Ideas at a Glance:**
+>
+> - **UI-First Approach**: Start with sketches and wireframes to drive requirements
+> - **LLM at the Center**: Use Claude for both requirements exploration and code generation
+> - **Modular Organization**: Structure work by functional domains for clarity
+> - **Visual Documentation**: Leverage diagrams and prototypes to enhance understanding
+> - **Iterative Refinement**: Build, learn, refine in continuous cycles
+> - **Temporary Sessions**: Save outputs from LLM sessions to permanent storage

 ## 1. Requirements Discovery Phase

 **Input**: Initial user story or use case description
 **Output**: Comprehensive specification document with diagrams

+> **Phase Summary**: Explore requirements through UI sketches, organize by functional modules, leverage Claude for ideation, create visual representations, validate with different models, and produce detailed specifications.

 ### Process Steps: